Barney Stinson: Others

 Barney has two other serious girlfriends throughout the series: Nora (Nazanin Boniadi), on whom he cheats with Robin, and ends the relationship with in hopes Robin would do the same with her boyfriend at the time, Kevin.
 However, he is left broken hearted when he finds out that Robin chose to stay with Kevin.
 The other serious relationship of Barney was with Quinn (Becki Newton), a stripper to whom he proposes, but with whom he breaks up upon realizing that they do not trust each other.

 Appearances outside How I Met Your Mother

 In 2008, the book The Bro Code, ostensibly written by Barney, was published.
 Three other books ostensibly written by Barney, Bro on the Go (2009), The Playbook (2010), and Bro Code for Parents: What to Expect When You're Awesome (2012), were also published.

 In 2010, Barney was featured in a Super Bowl commercial that showed him in the stands at the Super Bowl with a sign stating "Hey Ladies Call Barney Stinson 1-877-987-6401."
 A recorded message by Neil Patrick Harris was played if the number was dialed.

+Harris appeared as Barney alongside Ted in Family Guy in a cutaway gag.